Tahir001/website/_teaching/2014-spring-teaching-1.md

 ## STA238 - Data Analysis II

-Description of the course and your teaching experience for STA238.
+Description of the course and your teaching experience for STAAA.

 ## STAC67/STA2002 - Multivariate Regression Analysis